linz/postgresql-tableversion/doc/table_version.md

 To enable versioning on a table the following conditions must be met:

-- The table must have a have a unique non-composite integer column
+- The table must have a have a unique non-composite integer, bigint, text or varchar column
 - The table must not be temporary

 How it works